kuljeet-Singh/charli0x74/README.md

 ## Final Testing

-* Personal testing
+* Personal Testing <br>
 PowerUp the Raspberry Pi.
-Go to terminal check for I2C detect again as we did earlier.
-If detected run the "board.py" file.
-And matrix should light up.
+Go to terminal check for I2C detect again as we did earlier.<br>If detected run the "board.py" file.
+And matrix should light up.<br>If not, check that all connctions are tightly made and "VIAs" are properly soldered.

+* Production Testing <br>
+Since soldering and PCB desiging are major causes for errors, when they will be done on industrial skale with high professional skills adavannced machines I think it will eliminates a lage probability of error.<br> One out every 100 devices should be checked at personal level.